 Knowing these facts makes our question (is melamine microwave-safe?) easy to answer…

 Long story short: You should never put melamine in microwaves.
 And why can’t you put melamine in the microwave?

 As mentioned above, melamine can leach out of plastics and into food at high temperatures.
 And this can cause health problems when you ingest large amounts.

 Heating and eating food in this dishware puts you at a higher risk of ingesting unsafe melamine levels.
 While acidic foods are more likely to cause leaching, it’s best to avoid heating melamine altogether.

-> Only put cookware that specifies “microwave-safe” in the microwave.
+Only put cookware and kitchenware, including food storage containers and dinnerware, that specify “microwave-safe” in the microwave.

-> What Happens If You Put Melamine in the Microwave?
+What Happens If You Put Melamine in the Microwave?

 Not only can melamine leach into food, but it can also ruin your dishes themselves!
 How?

 Melamine dries out at higher temperatures, so your dinnerware may break down or even crack as it heats.
 This breakdown also makes the leaching of toxic chemicals more likely.